 Waseca is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waseca is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Waseca who work in office and administrative support (12.41%), management occupations (8.86%), and sales jobs (7.52%).
+There are especially a lot of people living in Waseca who work in office and administrative support (10.70%), sales jobs (8.90%), and management occupations (8.14%).

-In terms of college education, Waseca is nearly on par with the US average for all cities of 21.84%: 18.33% of adults 25 and older in Waseca have a bachelor's degree or advanced degree.
+The percentage of adults in Waseca who are college-educated is close to the national average for all communities of 21.84%: 18.59% of the adults in Waseca have a bachelor's degree or advanced degree.

+Waseca is a somewhat ethnically-diverse city.
 The people who call Waseca home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waseca residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waseca include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Waseca include Norwegian, Irish, Polish, and Swedish.

 The most common language spoken in Waseca is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Arabic.